Children’s Dentistry – Center, TX

 Oral Health for Infants & Toddlers

 As kids grow, we begin to offer treatments to protect their primary teeth.
-These teeth reserve the space for the developing adult teeth allowing them to erupt in their ideal location.
+These teeth reserve the space for the developing adult teeth, allowing them to erupt in their ideal locations.
 Caring for primary teeth sets your child on the path to a lifetime of healthy smiles.
-We’re happy to work with kids to develop great brushing and flossing skills, and we may recommend topical fluoride treatments or dental sealants to fortify and protect teeth.
+We’re happy to work with kids to develop great brushing and flossing skills, and we may recommend topical fluoride treatments or dental sealants to fortify and protect their teeth.

-After all of the permanent teeth erupt, we’re happy to help your child continue building great oral health habits, as they move into their adult life.
-Teens have a number of unique concerns that may be addressed at our office including wisdom tooth eruption and/or extraction and orthodontic treatment.
-Once wisdom teeth have erupted, we take time to evaluate their place in patients’ smiles to determine whether there is adequate space to accommodate this third set of molars.
-When these teeth are impacted, unable to erupt from the gum lines, we will likely recommend patients have these teeth surgically extracted.
-If we notice your teen’s teeth are in need of realignment, we’ll work closely with an orthodontist to correct the smile with braces or other orthodontic treatments.
+After all of the permanent teeth erupt, we’re happy to help your child continue building great oral health habits as they move into their adult life.
+Teens have a number of unique concerns that may be addressed at our dental office including wisdom tooth eruption and/or extraction and orthodontic treatment.
+Once the wisdom teeth have erupted, we take time to evaluate their place in a patient’s smile to determine whether there is adequate space to accommodate this third set of molars.
+When these teeth are impacted (unable to erupt from the gum line), we will likely recommend to have them surgically extracted.
+If we notice your teen’s teeth are in need of realignment, we’ll work closely with an orthodontist to correct their smile with braces or other orthodontic treatments.

-Our dentist has years of experience offering customized treatment plans to ensure the health and safety of those patients who have special cognitive, physical, or behavioral needs.
-Talk to our dentist and team about your child’s unique dental care needs.
-We’re happy to offer accommodations whenever possible, answer questions patients have about their treatment options, and work in partnership with parents to ensure their children get the dental care they need in a safe and relaxed environment.
+Our dentists have years of experience offering customized treatment plans to ensure the health and safety of those patients who have special cognitive, physical, or behavioral needs.
+We’re happy to offer accommodations whenever possible, answer questions patients have about their treatment options and work in partnership with parents to ensure their children get the dental care they need in a safe and relaxing environment.